SMS Ulan: Design and description

+Construction and career

+Ulan was laid down on 27 September 1905 by Stabilimento Tecnico Triestino at their shipyard in Trieste and launched on 8 April 1906.
+She was completed on 21 September.

-Shortly after the outbreak of World War I, Ulan took part in August 1914 in the blockade of the Montenegrin coast.
-The commander was initially Kapitänleutnant Egon Panfilli.
+Shortly after the start of World War I, Ulan took part in August 1914 in the blockade of the Montenegrin coast.
 On 16 August 1914, the ship patrolled there with the cruiser Zenta and were surprised by an Allied fleet.
 Under the orders of the Zenta's commander, Captain Paul Pachner, Ulan managed to escape the ensuing battle.